Silbannacus: As emperor in Rome

 The style of the second coin of Silbannacus appears to copy the design used on the coins of the emperor Aemilian (r.
 253), which suggests that Silbannacus ruled later than the time of Philip, possibly around the time of Aemilian's short reign.
-In particular, both the bust of Silbannacus on the coin, as well as the legend MARTI PROPVGT appears very similar to Aemilian's coins.
+In particular, both the bust of Silbannacus on the coin and the legend MARTI PROPVGT appear very similar to Aemilian's coins.
 The similarity might suggest that the coins were made in the same mint, which would mean that Silbannacus held brief control of the mint in the imperial capital.

 253 was a turbulent year and many of the events that took place are obscure due to a lack of surviving sources.
 Aemilian's predecessor was Trebonianus Gallus (r.
 251–253) and Aemilian had been proclaimed emperor by his troops after winning a victory against the Goths by the Danube.
 Gallus ordered the general Valerian to defeat the usurper, but Aemilian quickly reached Italy and overthrew Gallus.
 Aemilian's reign would be cut short when Valerian rebelled against him within weeks.
 Aemilian departed Rome to battle Valerian but was assassinated by his soldiers before a battle could take place.
-As features of the second coin are similar to features of coins minted at Rome, it is possible that Silbannacus was not an usurper in Gaul, but a briefly reigning ruler of the Roman capital.
+As features of the second coin are similar to features of coins minted at Rome, it is possible that Silbannacus was not a usurper in Gaul, but a briefly reigning ruler of the Roman capital.

 Per the British historian Kevin Butcher, one possibility is that Silbannacus was an officer of Aemilian, who in the aftermath of Aemilian's death secured Rome and tried to rally against Valerian.
 If this is true, Silbannacus would have been unsuccessful, as Valerian took control of Rome shortly after Aemilian's death.
 That the coins of Silbannacus have both been found in Gaul does not discredit the idea that he ruled in Rome: currency moved around in the empire and there exists a traceable line of movement of coins from the capital to the Rhine frontier.
 Before the suggestion that the first coin was minted in Gaul was made, Mattingly had initially written that it was similar to the coins produced for Philip the Arab at Rome.
 If he ruled the capital, which would require support from the Roman Senate, Silbannacus may be counted as a legitimate, albeit ephemeral, emperor, rather than a failed usurper.
 Silbannacus as a ruler in Rome is supported as the most likely option by some historians, such as Estiot, who published the second coin, and the German historian Udo Hartmann.